nirajanconestoga/Software_Engineering_Principle_GroupProject/Mental_Health_Support.md

 - Design chatroom UI with topic filters (e.g., “School Stress”, “Family”, “Anxiety”).
 - Allow emoji-based reactions and anonymous posting (if toggled).
 - Assign moderators or use keyword-based auto-moderation.

+#### Sub-Issue 6: Build Youth-Specific Onboarding and Access Flow

+**Priority:** 🟠 Medium
+**Goal:** Onboard youth users in a friendly, age-appropriate way.
+**Tasks:**

+- Create onboarding flow with simplified tone and animated guidance.
+- Allow users to choose their interests and struggles (for content personalization).
+- Redirect adult users away from youth content via role validation.